RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 currently no regression guard for incrementality; this is the standard way to get one.
 Do together with or immediately after GEN-04.

-**Done (metadata stages):** all four pipeline stages carry tracking names (`TrackingNames`), and `IncrementalCacheabilityTests` asserts Cached/Unchanged for the HTO-metadata, assembly-config, and assembly-name stages on a re-run with an unrelated source change.
-Output-level assertions are still blocked by GEN-04 (`ActionResultMappings` recomputes non-equatable results per compilation change) — extend the tests to the output nodes when GEN-04 lands.
+**Done:** all pipeline stages carry tracking names (`TrackingNames`), and `IncrementalCacheabilityTests` asserts Cached/Unchanged for the HTO-metadata, assembly-config, assembly-name, and action-result-mapping stages on a re-run with an unrelated source change.
+With GEN-04 fixed, the tests also assert via `TrackedOutputSteps` that no `RegisterSourceOutput` block re-runs — the end-to-end incrementality guarantee.